Veronika Part

 Veronika Part (born 21 February 1978) is a Russian ballet dancer.
 She is a former principal dancer with American Ballet Theatre.
 She served as a ballet mistress for Atlanta Ballet during the 2019–20 season.

 Early life

-Veronika Part was born in St. Petersburg.
+Veronika Part was born in Leningrad (now St. Petersburg).
 The doctor who delivered her said she had beautiful legs, therefore her mother believed Part should be a ballet dancer.
 However, Part started in gymnastics at age 4, and continued for six years.
 In 1988, at age 10, her mother sent her to audition for Vaganova Academy of Russian Ballet.
 She was accepted and started training at the academy.
 She graduated in 1996, under the class of Inna Zubkovskaya.